Imperfect Competition in Markets for Short-Circuit Current Services: Short-Circuit Current Constrained Bilevel Problem Modeling

 where \eqref{eq:define_of_SCC_constraints} accounts for the discrete nature of SCC from SGs through their commitment variable $u_g$.
 Furthermore, the SCC contribution is also dependent on the impedance $Z_{ij}$ and, for the case of IBR, their capacity factor $\upalpha_c$. $\textrm{I}_g$ and $\textrm{I}_c$ are the short-circuit injections from SGs and IBR, respectively.

 The impedance matrix is calculated by inverting the corresponding admittance matrix, $Z_{ij}$ is thus hard to include in a duality-involved optimization problem.
 Therefore, a data-driven method is adopted to approximate the actual SCC constraints \cite{chu2021short}.
-Coefficients $\{k_{b_g},k_{b_c},k_{b_m}\},\forall b,\forall g,\forall c,\forall m$ are introduced to approximate the actual values of SCC \eqref{eq:define_of_SCC_constraints} into:
+Coefficients $\mathcal{K} = \{k_{b_g},k_{b_c},k_{b_m}\}$ are introduced to approximate the actual values of SCC \eqref{eq:define_of_SCC_constraints} into:

 where \eqref{eq:define_SCC_constraints_linearized} is the approximate value of SCC, which is forced to be higher than $\textrm{I}_{b_\textrm{lim}}$. $\eta_m$ captures the interactions between pairs of SGs to simulate the nonlinearity, defined as~\eqref{eq:interactions_pair_SGs_1}-\eqref{eq:interactions_pair_SGs_2}.
-The approximate coefficients $k_{(\cdot)}$ are determined by operating an optimization-based classification procedure, comprising of a data generation process and a minimization problem that tries to reduce the error led by the approximation.
-This classification only serves to train the coefficients in \eqref{eq:SCC_constraints_linearlized} for fitting the actual SCC, meaning that it is in fact an offline process to the bilevel optimization model.
-An example for the training process used in this work can be accessed in \cite{Code}.
+The approximate coefficients $\mathcal{K}$ are determined by operating an optimization-based classification procedure, which is detailed in Appendix~A.